 Article applies to: ISA One, 220, 430, 430 MkII, 428, 828.

-The ISA One, 220, 428, 430, 430 MkII and 828 can be fitted with optional digital converter cards.
-If your unit has one of these cards fitted and you are connecting digitally to other equipment (via AES, SPDIF, ADAT or Dante) then the ISA unit must be in sync digitally with all other digital audio devices in the signal chain.
+You can retro-fit an optional digital converter card into the ISA One, 220, 428, 430, 430 MkII and 828.
+If your ISA has one of these cards fitted, and you are connecting digitally to other equipment (via AES, S/PDIF, ADAT or Dante) the ISA unit must sync with the other digital audio devices in the signal chain.
 The way you sync the devices together depends on how many devices are in the signal chain and which device you select as the Clock leader.

-Wordclock is the name of the signal which keeps devices in sync - this can be embedded within the digital audio stream (e.g. within a SPDIF, AES or ADAT signal) or can be carried between devices via a 75 Ohm BNC connection.
-The digital cards for all of the units listed above feature two BNC connectors - one is a word clock input and the other a word clock output.
+Word Clock is the name of the signal which keeps devices in sync.
+Word clock can be embedded within a digital audio stream (e.g. within S/PDIF, AES or ADAT signal) or can be carried between devices via a 75 Ohm BNC connection.
+The digital cards for all the units listed above feature two BNC connectors - one is a word clock input and the other a word clock output.

 There are two ways to configure the ISA in a digital audio system: